mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ## Agent Install Location & Requirements

-The agent install and the configuration of Hybrid via the Hybrid Configuration wizard (HCW) is supported on either a standalone computer designed as your "agent server" or on an Exchange Server 2013 with the Client Access role, Exchange Server 2016 or later.
+The agent install and the configuration of Hybrid via the Hybrid Configuration wizard (HCW) is supported on either a standalone computer designed as your "agent server" or on an Exchange Server 2013 with the Client Access role or an Exchange Server 2016 or later.

 ## System requirements